puppetlabs/puppet-docs/source/pe/3.2/install_basic.markdown

 If your infrastructure does not currently host a package repository, PE also hosts a package repo on the master that corresponds to the OS and architecture of the master node.
 The repo is created by the installer script during installation of the master.
 The repo serves packages over HTTPS using the same port as the puppet master (8140).
 This means agents won't require any new ports to be open other than the one they already need to communicate with the master.

 You can also add repos for any PE-supported OS and architecture by creating a new repository for that platform.
 This is done by adding a new class to your master, `pe_repo::platform::<platform>` for each platform you'll be running an agent on.
-Simply [classify the master](./console_classes_groups.html#classes) using the desired platform and on the next puppet run the new repo will be created and populated with the appropriate agent packages for that platform.
+[Classify the master](./console_classes_groups.html#classes) using the desired platform and on the next puppet run the new repo will be created and populated with the appropriate agent packages for that platform.

 Once installed, the master hosts an agent installation script that is used to install agent packages on your selected nodes.
 The script can be found at `https://<master>:8140/packages/current/install.bash`.
 When you run it on your selected agent (for example, with `curl -k https://<master hostname>:8140/packages/current/install.bash | bash`), the script will detect the OS on which it is running, set up an apt (or yum, or zypper) repo that refers back to the master, pull down and install the `pe-agent` packages, and create a simple `puppet.conf` file.
 The certname for the agent node installed this way will be the value of `facter fqdn`.

 Note that if install.bash can't find agent packages corresponding to the agent's platform it will fail with an error message telling you which `pe_repo` class needs to get added to the master so the packages are accessible.

-Once the agent has been installed on the target node, it can be configured using [`puppet config set`](../../puppet/3/reference/config_print_and_set.html).
+Once the agent has been installed on the target node, it can be configured using `puppet config set`<!-- (../../puppet/3/reference/config_print_and_set.html) -->.
 See [Configuring Agents](#Configuring-Agents) below.

 > #### Platform Specific Install Script
 >